Why adding these home ventilation systems could solve excess humidity in your home

 - Bear in mind that with uncontrolled ventilation, moist air and odours are spread around the home, often condensing in, or on, the fabric of the building.
 This can cause health issues through humidity, such as dust mites and mould, or even impact on the long-term integrity of the building materials

-What is Controlled Ventilation?
+What is controlled ventilation?

 The most controllable home ventilation systems are ‘active’ with fans to create either positive or negative pressure in the home.
 Often, carefully designed ductwork is used to balance the system across the building.